Libon, Albay: Economy

-Coconut production is the flagship commodity of the Province of Albay under the Philippine Rural Development Program (PRDP).
-In 2015, Libon, with its thirty (30) coconut-producing barangays accounting for 10,894 hectares of land, produced 500,938,608 tons of coconuts, the second highest in Albay after Ligao City.
+Coconut is the flagship commodity of the province of Albay under the Philippine Rural Development Program (PRDP).
+In 2015, Libon, with its 30 coconut-producing barangays accounting for 10,894 hectares of land, produced 500,938,608 tons of coconuts, the second highest in Albay after Ligao City.

 Settlement expansions are developed in areas with new opportunities like employment, trade, education, accessibility and other socio-economic sectors that have direct benefits to the people.
-Bonbon of Libon is a convergence area of traders and producers coming from Albay’s West Coast and Bato of Camarines Sur.
+Bonbon of Libon is a convergence area of traders and producers coming from Albay's West Coast and Bato of Camarines Sur.
 It is the most convenient satellite transport node between Libon and the upland and western barangays of Bato, Camarines Sur.
 Another barangay in Libon which will emerge economically is Pantao as the opening of the Pantao Regional Port is expected to spur development and economic activities in the area.

 The second kind of business and industry in the municipality are wholesale and retail trade; and repair of motor vehicles and motorcycles.
 A total of 1,518 people are engaged in this kind of business.
 Least number of gainful workers (5) are engaged in real estate activities.

 90.60% of the employed household members (17,257) work within the municipality of Libon.
 Some 4.75% of them (820) are employed in different provinces, while 2.07% (394) of gainful workers are employed in different municipalities in Albay.
 There are 494 employees (2.59%) who are working abroad.

 Culture

 Libon Paroy Festival

-Celebrated every July 22–25, Libon Paroy Festival is a celebration of the town's rich agricultural heritage as the Rice Granary of the Province of Albay for its bountiful harvest of paroy or rice.
+Celebrated every July 22–25, Libon Paroy Festival is a celebration of the town's rich agricultural heritage as the Rice Granary of the province of Albay for its bountiful harvest of paroy or rice.
 It is the town's biggest celebration devoted to paying homage to Santiago el Mayor, Libon's patron saint, as well as the local farmers of Libon, considered heroes of the local economy and symbols of courage, determination, and passion.
 The annual festivities emblazon and commemorates the opulent past of the Municipality of Libon as one of the oldest settlements in the Philippines.